trisulnsm/trisul-scripts/lua/skeletons/README.md

 create a new resource group | new_resource_group.lua when a streaming window is opened, closed | engine_monitor.lua each new alert .
-Eg IDS alert, Flow Tracker, etc | alert_monitor.lua each new resource in stream.
-Eg DNS, SSL Cert, HTTP URI, etc| resource_monitor.lua each new Full Text Document in stream.
-Full DNS text in DIG format, Full SSL Cert in OpenSSL format, HTTP headers | fts_monitor.lua when a counter (metric) is updated,  | cg_monitor.lua when a topper list is flushed to storage   | cg_monitor.lua when a new key is first seen in a counter group| cg_monitor.lua
+Eg IDS alert, Flow Tracker, etc | alert_monitor.lua each new resource.
+Eg DNS, SSL Cert, HTTP URI, etc| resource_monitor.lua each new Full Text Document.
+Full DNS , SSL, HTTP Headers | fts_monitor.lua when a counter (metric) is updated,  | cg_monitor.lua when a topper list is flushed to storage   | cg_monitor.lua when a new key is first seen in a counter group| cg_monitor.lua